hachyderm/community/welcome/README.md

 Direct messages allow you to communicate with one or more other users.
 This is similar to what you've likely seen on other platforms like Slack/Discord and Twitter with a notable exception:

-* ⚠️ **_When you bring someone into a DM conversation they are able to see the whole DM history._**
+- ⚠️ **_When you bring someone into a DM conversation they are able to see the whole DM history._**

 On the one hand this solves the problem of Slack and similar where when you add someone to a conversation you need to summarize everything relevant to that point to bring the new person / people up to speed.
 That said, if you aren't expecting it, it can expose conversations to third parties that needed to be private.

 The other person / people who can see DMs are mods.

-* **_Yes, mods_ can _see your DMs._**
+- **_Yes, mods_ can _see your DMs._**

 Similar to the above, this is a double edged sword.
 On the one hand it makes it easy for mods to read DMs when they receive a report of harassing behavior.
 On the other hand it might also make private conversations visible that you wished were kept private even in those circumstances.

-<u>As a transparent statement</u>: Hachyderm mods and instance operators agree to never read direct messages under circumstanc.
+<u>As a transparent statement</u>: Hachyderm mods and instance operators agree to never read direct messages under any circumstances.
 Ever.
 A violation of this agreement will result in a permanent ban from moderator and operator privileges.

 Proactively:

 ⚠️ DMs should be considered public data. ⚠️
-⚠️ DMs are transparent and accessible by instance owners. ⚠️ ⚠️ DMs can be queried directly from the database on the instance. ⚠️
+⚠️ DMs are transparent and accessible by instance owners. ⚠️
+⚠️ DMs can be queried directly from the database on the instance. ⚠️

 ### DM user experience in the various interfaces